EccentricVamp/EccentricTome/README.md

 `Shift` + `Q` while holding the converted tome to eject a book from it

+## Download

+You can download the v1.0.0 jar under the releases section on the right.
+Curseforge is still reviewing the project, so you'll have to manually install it for now.

 ## Credits

 Vazkii for the original idea and basic implementation